What is 1.8396 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 18396 and 10000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 18396 are: 1 2 3 4 6 7 9 12 14 18 21 28 36 42 63 73 84 126 146 219 252 292 438 511 657 876 1022 1314 1533 2044 2628 3066 4599 6132 9198 18396